tryhardfifi/pronounce/README.md

 - ✅ Works on Chrome
 - ✅ Language locale selection
 - ✅ Toggle on/off
+- ✅ Blacklist to turn off in certain webpages

 <details><summary>Click here to see all locales supported:</summary>
 <p>